AndreaCrotti/ep2013/dec_context/deco.rst

 .. literalinclude:: code/deco.py
    :pyobject: naive_decorator

 ..
-The problem is that once we don
+The problem is that once we don't

+..
+SHOW: show how to run the naive_decorator

 ::